A step-by-step guide to learn UX

 How to become a UX designer

-Luckily, there are many ways of learning design.
-These include courses, formal education, conferences and free resources.
-We have a full post on how to become a UX designer as well, including frequently asked questions, steps you need to take, and free career advice.
+Luckily, there are many ways of getting there.
+These include courses, formal education, attending conferences, internships, and many more.
+We have a full post on how to become a UX designer, including frequently asked questions, the steps you need to take, and career advice.